Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 a) Successfully complete two credits of Management Scholar Seminars.

-b) Successfully complete a major or minor in one of the three IMS departments.
+b) Successfully complete a major or minor in one of the five IMS programs.

 c) Graduate with a GPA of 3.25 or higher in both overall college work and within an IMS major and/or minor.